mog456/MogCorp-LMU-Tools-Bundle/README.md

     },

     "liveDisplayLayout": {
-      "description": "Use 'minSpeed', 'exitSpeed' OR 'brakeDistance' to outline how the live data display objects should be organised.
-There are 2 rows and any combination of the 3 available properties can be used.", "parameters": {
+      "description": "Use 'minSpeed', 'exitSpeed' OR 'brakeDistance' to outline how the live data display objects", "description#": "There are 2 rows and any combination of the 3 available properties can be used.", "parameters": {
         "row_00": "minSpeed",
         "row_01": "brakeDistance"